School Leaders, Burnout and Wellbeing

 They demonstrate an unwavering sense of mission coupled with a feeling of deep humanity towards their students.

-In short, my point is that it isn’t only students who benefit when school leaders bring more humanity to work.
+In short, my point is that it isn’t only students who benefit when school leaders work with a sense of mission and purpose.

 The more meaning you can find in your work as a school leader, the more you stand to gain personally.
 Research has proven time and again that meaningful work is good for our self-esteem, our health, our general well-being.